-The Journal of Medicine and Medical Sciences (JMMS) (ISSN-2141-9477) publishes articles (Bimonthly) in all subject areas in our open access journals.
+The Journal of Medicine and Medical Sciences (JMMS) (ISSN-2141-9477) publishes articles (bimonthly) in all subject areas according to the scope of the journal.

 The Journal welcomes the submission of manuscripts that meets the general criteria of significance and scientific excellence.
 Papers will be published approximately one month after acceptance.
 All articles published in JMMS will be peer-reviewed.

 The journal will publish original research articles, reviews, editorials, commentaries, case reports and letters to the editor.
-Articles are welcome in all branches of medicine and dentistry including basic sciences (anatomy, biochemistry, physiology, pharmacology, psychology, etc) and clinical sciences (internal medicine, surgery, obstetrics and gynaecology, dental surgery, child health, laboratory sciences, radiology, community medicine, etc).
-Articles are also welcome from social science researchers that document the intermediating and background social factors influencing health in developing countries.
+The journal accepts articles from all branches of medicine and dentistry including basic sciences (anatomy, biochemistry, physiology, pharmacology, psychology, etc) and clinical sciences (internal medicine, surgery, obstetrics and gynaecology, dental surgery, child health, laboratory sciences, radiology, community medicine, etc).
+The journal also accepts articles from social science researchers that document the intermediating and background social factors influencing health in developing countries.
 Priority will be given to publication of articles that describe the application of the principles of primary health care in the prevention and treatment of diseases.

-The Journal of Medicine and Medical Sciences (JMMS) (ISSN-2141-9477) will be published bimonthly (one volume per year) by International Research Journals.
+The Journal of Medicine and Medical Sciences (JMMS) (ISSN-2141-9477) will publish articles bimonthly (one volume per year) through International Research Journals.

 Authors are invited to submit complete unpublished Research Paper, Survey Paper, Informative Article, Case Studies, Review Papers, Comparative Studies, Dissertation Chapters, Research Proposals or Synopsis, which are not under review in any other conference or journal in the following, but not limited to, topic areas.
 All tracks are open to both research and industry contributions.
 All authors must agree on the content of the manuscript and its submission for publication in this journal before it is submitted to us.

-Type of Articles Accepted: Research Paper, Medical opinions, Informative Article, Case Studies, and Review Papers
+Type of Articles Accepted: Research Paper, Medical opinions, Informative Article, Case Study and Review Papers.

 Regular articles: These should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be the minimum required to describe and interpret the work clearly.